 Acids, Bases, & the pH Scale

-It all has to do with hydrogen ions (abbreviated with the chemical symbol H+).
+Whether a liquid is an acid or a base has to do with hydrogen ions (abbreviated with the chemical symbol H+).
 In water (H2O), a small number of the molecules dissociate (split up).
 Some of the water molecules lose a hydrogen and become hydroxide ions (OH−).
 The "lost" hydrogen ions join up with water molecules to form hydronium ions (H3O+).
 For simplicity, hydronium ions are referred to as hydrogen ions H+.
 In pure water, there are an equal number of hydrogen ions and hydroxide ions.
 The solution is neither acidic or basic.